 Recycling begins in the home.
 If every person starts recycling home waste, we’ll be that much closer to a cleaner planet.
 However, recycling has to become part of your daily routine, a part of your home care.
-Here are 31 great ways to recycle home waste.
+Here are 31 great ways to recycle to help you manage your home waste.
 Which ones will you add to your routine?

 Make Recycling A Part Of Your Life